Table of Contents:

 South of Wilshire, Westwood Blvd becomes known locally as Tehrangeles, as the Western Hemisphere’s largest concentration of Persian restaurants is here.
 There are other types of food too.
 Besides restaurants, this is a very skippable and ugly part of the city.

 Taste of Tehran (the best Persian food on the street- counter service, featured on Top Chef), Saffron & Rose Ice Cream (Persian ice cream is completely different than anything you’ve tried.
-This is the most famous shop in the city), The Apple Pan (landmark hamburger shop famous for the Hickory Burger and apple pies- cash only and park in the nearby mall), Qin West (a rare Western Chinese restaurant with handmade noodles, you will be the only non-Chinese person here), Attari Sandwich Shop (basically a Persian deli- favorite spot of LA Times food critic Jonathan Gold)
+This is the most famous shop in the city), The Apple Pan (landmark hamburger shop famous for the Hickory Burger and apple pies- a relic of the 1940´s – park in the nearby mall and walk over), Qin West (a rare Western Chinese restaurant with handmade noodles, you will be the only non-Chinese person here), Attari Sandwich Shop (basically a Persian deli- favorite spot of LA Times food critic Jonathan Gold)

 Century City Mall: If you like malls, this one was recently redone by Westfield and is beautiful.
 It now boasts the West Coast’s only Eataly.

-RockSugar (P.F.
-Changs of Southeast Asian food in an absurdly ornate setting), Bacio di Latte (sole North American outpost of the famed Brazilian gelateria), Eataly (half Italian grocery store, half Italian mega-restaurant), Clementine (cute neighborhood cafe right across the street from the mall), Panini Cafe (reasonably priced Mediterranean), Thursday Farmer’s Market (in the courtyard behind 10100 Santa Monica Blvd and 1900 Avenue of the Stars.
+Bacio di Latte (one of two North American outposts of the famed Brazilian gelateria), Eataly (half Italian grocery store, half Italian mega-restaurant), Clementine (cute neighborhood cafe right across the street from the mall), Panini Cafe (reasonably priced Mediterranean), Thursday Farmer’s Market (in the courtyard behind 10100 Santa Monica Blvd and 1900 Avenue of the Stars.
 This is basically the school yard for adults.
 Worth visiting for the awkward dynamics between people and companies.
 The Hawaiian chicken stand is the one you want.)

 Home of the world’s most famous zip code, 90210, Beverly Hills lives and breathes luxury.
 From nice homes to fancy shopping, you will feel poor here.
-But don’t worry too much, most of the beautiful people don’t actually live here and are just stupidly rich tourists- a good 2/3 of the luxury cars you see are rented.
+But don’t worry too much, most of the beautiful people don’t actually live here and are just stupidly rich tourists- a good 4/5 of the luxury cars you see are rented.
+The actual residents of Beverly Hills are more low-key.

 Rodeo Drive: The country’s most famous shopping street has 3 blocks of luxury stores.
 Oogle at the crazy prices.